Message from Department Chair:

 - Read the text and supplements and come to class / lab ready to participate in the learning process.

 - Do your homework to understand the concepts behind the problems.
+Think about the "big picture" not just the specific problem.

 - Take advantage of all the resources you are provided;

-- Extra instruction with your professor
+- Seek help from your professor